pkrishnan66/Informatrix_International_Exam/ReadMe.txt

 3.The CSV Files for 'Settled.csv' and 'UnSettled.csv' have been added in the CsvRepository Folder.
 4.Csv files are read from these paths.
-4.Keeping in mind the TimeFrame the UI has been kept Simple as a slightly more complicated UI would have been more time consuming.
 5.The Unit Test Cases have been added in the Unit Test Folder.
 6. PLEASE NOTE : Task 2(a)
 The logic applied for Unsettled Bets